Woops-XD/findex_ts/README.md

 ## Chart library
 use chart.js
 Reason:
--wildly used
+- wildly used
--well document with step by step instruction -Responsive  with no extra code
+- well document with step by step instruction
+- Responsive  with no extra code
--Limited standard charts but meet the prototupe requirement
+- Limited standard charts but meet the prototupe requirement